Fiyinfoluwa-awe/darey.io-pbl/Project_15_Aws_Networking_implemtation..md

  The Default VPC
 ---
 The default VPC is like a  starter pack provided by Amazon for your cloud resources .
 It's a pre-configured space in the Amazon cloud where you can immediately start deploying your applications or servoces.
-It ha sna in-built security and network settings to help you get up and running quickly, but you can adjust these as you see fit.
+It has an in-built security and network settings to help you get up and running quickly, but you can adjust these as you see fit.

 A default VPC, which Amazon provides for you in each region ( think of a region as a seperate city), is like a pre-built house in that city. this house comes with some default settings to help you move in and start living
 (or start deploying your applications) immediately.
 But just like a real house, you can change these settings according to you needs.